 Guideline K (Handling Protected Information) of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information encompasses the handling of classified information, as well as sensitive but unclassified, embargoed technology, company proprietary, and privacy information.
-Of the approximately 1200 initial case decisions posted at the Defense Office of Hearings and Appeals (DOHA) website for the period January to November 2010, 14 cases involved Guideline K issues.
-Over 64% of these initial case decisions resulted in security clearance denials or revocations.
-One case that initially resulted in the granting of a clearance was later reversed on appeal.
-All of these cases also cited Guideline E: Personal Conduct and/or Guideline M: Use of Information Technology Systems as potentially disqualifying issues.
-These addition issues were usually directly related to the Guideline K conduct, because the conduct displayed questionable judgment and unreliable behavior and/or because the conduct involved computers.
+Of the approximately 462 initial case decisions posted at the Defense Office of Hearings and Appeals (DOHA) website in 2021, just three cases involved Guideline K issues.
+Frequently, security clearance denials and revocations under Guideline K also indicate Guideline E: Personal Conduct and/or Guideline M: Use of Information Technology Systems as potentially disqualifying issues.
+These additional issues were usually directly related to the Guideline K conduct, because the conduct displayed questionable judgment and unreliable behavior and/or because the conduct involved computers.

 The Adjudicative Guidelines states, “Deliberate or negligent failure to comply with rules and regulations for protecting classified or other sensitive information raises doubt about an individual’s trustworthiness, judgment, reliability, or willingness and ability to safeguard such information, and is a serious security concern.”
-Guideline K lists 9 specific examples of potentially disqualifying conduct, some of which duplicate disqualifying conduct under Guideline E and Guideline M. These 9 examples can be reduced to 2 general types of behaviors:
+Guideline K lists nine specific examples of potentially disqualifying conduct, some of which duplicate disqualifying conduct under Guideline E and Guideline M. These examples can be reduced to two general types of behaviors:

 1. Intentional violation of security rules.

 2. Repeated negligence, carelessness, or inattention in following security rules.